 Planning Your Setup (The Mistakes I Made So You Don’t Have To)

-Before you get excited and start buying stuff, let me save you the ₹3,000 I wasted in my first year by planning this properly.
+Before you get excited and start buying materials to build a vertical garden planter, let me save you the ₹3,000 I wasted in my first year by planning this properly.

 Location Scouting in Your Apartment